Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

+As usual, we denote by $e_i$ the elementary symmetric functions, by $h_i$ the complete symmetric functions and by $p_i$ the power-sum symmetric functions.
+For any partition $\mu$, we denote by $e_{\mu}$, $h_{\mu}$ or $p_{\mu}$ their product over the parts of $\mu$, and by $m_{\mu}$ the monomial symmetric function --- the sum of all distinct monomials whose exponent is a permutation of $\mu$.

-The main result of this article is the proof of the following results which were formulated by Lassalle as the first and the sixth conjecture in the paper \cite{Lassalle-preprint2007}. \begin{theorem} For any $g\geq 1$ there exist inhomogeneous symmetric functions $f_g$ and $h_g$, having maximal degree $4(g-1)$, such that
+The main result of this article is a proof of the following results which were stated as the first and the sixth conjecture in the paper \cite{Lassalle-preprint2007} by Lassalle. \begin{theorem} For any $g\geq 1$ there exist inhomogeneous symmetric functions $f_g$ and $h_g$, having maximal degree $4(g-1)$, such that